hkust-zhiyao/MasterRTL/README.md

 Wenji Fang, Yao Lu, Shang Liu, Qijun Zhang, Ceyu Xu, Lisa Wu Wills, Hongce Zhang, Zhiyao Xie.
 In Proceedings of IEEE/ACM International Conference on Computer Aided Design (ICCAD), 2023. [[paper]](https://ieeexplore.ieee.org/abstract/document/10323951)

 ## Update!
 Thanks for your interest in our RTL-stage PPA modeling work.
-We have enhanced this work to achieve more fine-grained register slack evaluation and more accurate WNS and TNS prediction at the RTL stage, with much easier pre-processing for RTL designs.
+We have improved this work to achieve more fine-grained register slack evaluation and more accurate WNS and TNS prediction at the RTL stage, with much easier pre-processing for RTL designs.
 For more details, please refer to [RTL-Timer (DAC'24)](https://github.com/hkust-zhiyao/RTL-Timer).

 ## Abstract